pods-framework/pods-code-library/tutorial/parital-page-caching.md

     "excerpt": "Learn to use pods_view for smart template loading and as a caching solution where regular WordPress page caching solutions are not practical.", "author": "Josh Pollock",
      "tutorial_type": "Advanced", "Using Pods In Themes",
-    }
+     "_yoast_wpseo_title": "Partial Page Caching and Smart Template Parts - Pods Framework", "_yoast_wpseo_metadesc": "Learn to use pods_view for smart template loading and as a caching solution where regular WordPress page caching solutions are not practical.", }
 </script>